timothyhutz/automation-python/aws-lambda/github-privacy-inspector-README.md

 Setting up a APIGateway with a GET method attached on the lambda function will be required.
 This will need to be a application/json context.
-Please follow this documentation to setup your Lambda APIgateway https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-lambda-non-proxy-integration.html
+Please follow this documentation to setup your APIgateway for this Lambda function. https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-lambda-non-proxy-integration.html